Casu marzu: The world's 'most dangerous' cheese

 The cheese can only be produced at certain times of year when the sheeps' milk is right.

-Alice Mastinou
+Alice Mastinu

 There is no written record of Sardinian recipes until 1909, according to Fancello.
 That's when Vittorio Agnetti, a doctor from mainland Modena, traveled to Sardinia and compiled six recipes in a book called "La nuova cucina delle specialità regionali."